Susie Boniface

-Susie Boniface (born in Tonbridge, Kent) is an English journalist and author who has written for several newspapers and uses the pseudonym Fleet Street Fox in her Daily Mirror column and on Twitter.
+Susie Boniface (born in Tonbridge, Kent) is an English journalist and author who has written for several newspapers and uses the pseudonym Fleet Street Fox in her Daily Mirror column and on Twitter and Bluesky.
 She used the name Lillys Miles while writing an anonymous blog, but revealed her identity when her book Diaries of a Fleet Street Fox was published in 2013.

+Today Susie Boniface is well recognised for her investigative journalism covering the case of the British Nuclear Test Veterans and their fight for recognition and justice - where she has uncovered evidence of serious discrepancies in UK government statements in Parliament and repeated court cases connected to nuclear weapons testing during the Cold War.

+This evidence included the discovery of the Nuked Blood Scandal in 2022, in which Boniface established that there was a widespread programme of blood, urine, thyroid and x-ray testing on British Cold War Nuclear Testing troops which had been consistently denied by government authorities.
+It was later confirmed by an internal UK Ministry of Defence review ordered by ministers.

+In 2024 she was Special Adviser to a landmark BBC documentary about the scandal, titled: